jbcaud/jbcaud/README.md

 # Hey there, I'm Jacob Caudill 👋

-### I am currently a junior at the University of Alabama
+### I am currently a graduate student at the University of Alabama

 * I am majoring in computer science and minoring in mathematics
 * I am a member of ACM and the competitive programming team